The future of engineering education needs reform to fit today’s employment environment. Plus, to adapt to today’s internet age.

 So it’s best universities adapt to help engineers better fit into the working world.

-Universities can do a much better job preparing students.
+As I know universities can do a much better job preparing students.
 In the end, it will be a win-win for everyone.

 Universities get their money, employers get better employees, and engineers come out ahead.